HISTORIC ALEXANDRIA FOUNDATION, INC.

 Visit the Toasting Our Town page to learn more about the event, to see the amazing sponsorship benefits, and to review a list of event sponsors.

 Stepping beyond Old Town’s iconic brick sidewalks, gas lamps, and 18th-century facades, Old Town Style invites readers into a hidden world of meticulously preserved homes and inspired restorations.
-The featured properties range from a rustic Colonial-era sea captain’s house and an elegant Federal townhouse to the dramatic transformation of an 18th-century bank building into a refined private residence.
+The featured properties range from a rustic Colonial-era sea captain’s house and an elegant Federal townhouse to the dramatic transformation of an early 19th-century bank building into a refined private residence.
 Each chapter blends personal renovation stories, decorating insights, and historical background to celebrate both timeless design and the importance of architectural preservation.

 Lavish full-color photography by acclaimed photographer Erik Kvalsvik captures interiors that span centuries of style—from Jacobean and early American to mid-century modern and contemporary—while additional images showcase Old Town’s distinctive exteriors, intricate architectural details, and secluded walled gardens.

-Saturday, November 22nd, 2025
+Saturday, November 21, 2026

 7-9 p.m.